pererushev/pererushev/README.md

 - 👋 Hi, I’m @pererushev Roman
-- 👀 I’m interested in php
+- 👀 I’m interested in web-development
-- 🌱 I’m currently learning oop
+- 🌱 I’m currently learning architecture
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...